ST. PETER PROJECTS — YOUR SEAFOOD SUPPLY CHAIN SOLUTION

-ST PETER PROJECTS' SEAFOOD DISTRIBUTION
+ST PETER PROJECTS' SEAFOOD WHOLESALE

 YOU NEED IT, WE'LL FIND IT

-ST. PETER PROJECTS HISTORY
+ST. PETER PROJECTS' HISTORY

 CHIP HENRY, FOUNDER

 Chip Henry’s been living water and seafood from his earliest beginnings.
-Nicknamed “Perch,” he was raised near, in, around, and on the waters of the Gulf of Mexico.
+He was raised near, in, around, and on the waters of the Gulf of Mexico.
 His experience in the seafood industry began at the young age of 10 when, after school and on weekends, he’d go crabbing and sell his catch to neighbors and friends.
 In grade school and thru his high school years, Chip shucked oysters for local restaurants.
 In 1969, after 6 years in the army and in search of work following the devastation caused by Hurricane Camille…

 In 1984, Chip married, and as his family grew, so too, did his business ventures.
 He began working with an aquaculture biologist near the Sea of Galilee in Israel to introduce, market, and sell St. Peter’s Fish, otherwise known as Tilapia, in the American marketplace.